LuMiSxh/LuMiSxh/README.md

 - Obersberg - GitHub Page

     This is the GitHub Page for a school project between [LauriNator188](https://github.com/LauriNator188) and me.
     This website is used for evaluating our coding skills.
+The page can be found [here](https://drageast.github.io/obersberg/#/).
     `Status: [ONLINE}`

 ### Collaboration